- A Notice of Default must be filed 90 days before foreclosure.

 A Trustee's Deed transfers property to winning bidder.
 The winner is the lender if no bid higher than the lender's opening bid is received.
 (CC 2924 h)

-As you can see, a California foreclosure can be completed in 200 to 260 days.
-To learn more, see the link to California Civil Code above to read the actual code.
+To learn more, read the California Civil Code section mentioned above.
 Consult with a California lawyer who has experience in property law to receive precise answers to your California foreclosure questions.

 I confess I do not know under what circumstances a lender would choose a judicial foreclosure in California, especially if the loan was accomplished with a deed of trust.
 The timeline difference between the two is so great that a judicial foreclosure seems foolish in comparison.
 Regarding the "Power of Sales" clause you mentioned, I have not read your contract, so it would be folly for me to comment on its contents.